This Chicken and Sausage Jambalaya recipe is simple enough for a weeknight dinner and mild enough for a family dinner.

 - 2 1/2 cups vegetable OR chicken broth

-- Heat 1 Tbsp oil in a large heavy pot over medium heat.
-Add the chicken and cook until pieces are lightly browned on all sides but not cooked through.
+- Heat 1 Tablespoon oil in a large heavy pot over medium heat.
+Add chicken and cook until pieces are lightly browned on all sides but not cooked through.
 Remove and set aside.

-- Add 1 additional Tbsp oil to the pot, if needed.
-Add onion, pepper, celery and garlic and cook until vegetables begin to soften and become tender.
+- Add 1 Tablespoon oil to the same pot, if needed.
+Add onion, bell pepper, celery and garlic and cook until tender.

-- Add crushed tomatoes, cayenne, thyme, salt and pepper, kielbasa and chicken back into the pot.
-Cook for 10 minutes, stirring occassionally.
+- Add crushed tomatoes, cayenne, black pepper, salt, thyme, kielbasa, and chicken back into the pot.
+Cook for 10 minutes, stirring occasionally.